Heroin (band)

-Heroin was an American hardcore punk band formed in San Diego in 1989 within the underground Californian punk scene.
-They released 18 songs before breaking up in 1993, pioneering the screamo genre.
+Heroin was an American hardcore punk band formed in San Diego, California, in 1989 within the underground Californian punk scene.
+They released 17 songs before breaking up in 1993, pioneering the screamo genre.

 History

 Heroin was a pioneer of the screamo genre.
 They were noted for the psychological intensity of their songs, which tended to be very short and include extraordinarily fast drumming and screamed vocals.
 Heroin only released a handful of vinyl EPs and singles, primarily on San Diego record label Gravity Records; the group's debut 7" was also Gravity's first release.
 These releases were typically packaged in enigmatic ways, such as a sleeve silkscreened onto a Ralphs paper grocery bag.
 A complete discography was later compiled on the Heroin CD in 1997, also issued on Gravity.